danneu/multima/README.md

     You awake in a chamber.
     > look
-    Your bedroom includes a bed and a small round window that gazes out into space.
+    Your chamber includes a bed and a small round window that gazes out into space.
 Canned sardines have more room than this.
+     - down: tube

+    > go down
+    Heading :down
+    You're squeezed into a tube.
+     - up: chamber

+    > go up
+    Heading :up
+    Your chamber includes a bed and a small round window that gazes out into space.
+Canned sardines have more room than this.
+     - down: tube

-    > sleep
+    > lol
     What?

     > quit